Studies find hardy Earth microbes may resist conditions on Mars

 Two extremophiles tested along with the Serratia liquefaciens and 23 other common microbes did not survive the experiment, which not only replicated Mars’ low pressure, but also its cold temperature and carbon dioxide-rich atmosphere.

-A follow-up experiment on about 10,000 other microbes retrieved from boring 40 to 70 feet into the Siberian permafrost found six species - all members of the genus Carnobacterium - that could survive and grow in the simulated Mars chamber, located at the Space Life Sciences Laboratory adjacent to NASA’s Kennedy Space Center in Florida.
+A follow-up experiment on about 10,000 other microbes retrieved from boring 40 to 70 feet (12 to 21 meters) into the Siberian permafrost found six species - all members of the genus Carnobacterium - that could survive and grow in the simulated Mars chamber, located at the Space Life Sciences Laboratory adjacent to NASA’s Kennedy Space Center in Florida.

 The next step is to see how the microbes fare under even more hostile conditions, such as higher salt levels, more radiation and less water.